-Home Secretary Theresa May lays red roses at the Aids Memorial, hospital during a visit to Brighton to discuss hate crime issues with Sussex Police
+Home Secretary Theresa May lays red roses at the Aids Memorial, during a visit to Brighton to discuss hate crime issues with Sussex Police

-She was accompanied on the visit by Simon Kirby MP for Kemptown and Peacehaven who introduced her to the sculpture of the memorial, physician Mark Romany Bruce and Paul Elgood, chair of the Rainbow Fund, who commissioned the Aids Memorial for the LGBT in Brighton and Hove.
+She was accompanied on the visit by Simon Kirby MP for Kemptown and Peacehaven who introduced her to the sculpture of the memorial, Mark Romany Bruce and Paul Elgood, chair of the Rainbow Fund, who commissioned the Aids Memorial for the LGBT in Brighton and Hove.
 Paul explained the role of the Rainbow Fund in funding small volunteer LGBT organisations in Brighton and Hove and important role Brighton Pride pays in the fundraising process.

 Paul Elgood, said: “It was very welcome that the Home Secretary took such an interest in the Aids Memorial and the ongoing work of the Rainbow Fund.
 The visit was respectful to the memorial as a place of remembrance.
 The Aids Memorial project enjoyed all party support during its development, including from the constituency MP Simon Kirby who hosted the visit today

 Earlier in the afternoon the Minister visited the Sussex Beacon charity shop on St James Street after meeting along with Simon Kirby MP, police officers in John Street police station to discuss the reporting of hate crimes in St James Street which is locally referred to as the Gay Village.
 The Home Secretary confirmed to Gscene that while the recording of hate crimes was improving slowly right across the country, there was still much more to do.